cubefs/cubefs/docs/datanode.md

 ## Storage engine

 A fusion storage engine designed for both blob file and large file storage and management.
-There are two store in each data partition, **chunk store** and **extent store**.
+There are two store in each data partition, **blobfile store** and **extent store**.

-**Chunk store**
+**BlobFile store**

-Chunk store for blob or one-off-write file data storage.
-File bytes append into chunk block file and record the offset index and data length into an index file which pair with the chunk block.
-A chunk block file can be append until no space left in partition.
-Each partition has a fixed number of chunk block files for parallel write support.
+BlobFile store for blob or one-off-write file data storage.
+File bytes append into blobfile block file and record the offset index and data length into an index file which pair with the blobfile block.
+A blobfile block file can be append until no space left in partition.
+Each partition has a fixed number of blobfile block files for parallel write support.

 **Extent store**